willymcallister/willymcallister.github.io/_articles/charge.md

 The variable name we use for the charge of an electron is $e^-$, with the $^-$ written after the $e$.
 If you want to express the charge of a proton it can be written as $e^+$.

-We use the expression $e^-$ for the charge on an electron, and sometimes to indicate an electron itself.
+We use the expression $e^-$ for the charge on an electron.
+Sometimes you will see $e^-$ to indicate an electron itself.
 The context of the discussion will tell you which.

 ## Measuring charge with $e^-$

 Now that we know about electrons, we have a second way to think about an amount of charge.
 In addition to coulombs, we can measure charge in terms of number of electron charges.
-Think of charge as a bucket of sand, where each grain of sand is an electron charge, $e^-$.
-This is a useful way to talk about charge at the atomic level, where there are not so many grains of sand and each one matters.
+Think of a coulomb of charge as a bucket full of sand, where each grain of sand is an electron charge, $e^-$.
+Electron charge is a useful way to talk about charge at the atomic level.
+Down at the level of atoms there are not so many grains of sand and each one matters.

 So what is the relationship between the coulomb unit and an individual electron charge?
-How many grains of sand $(e^-)$ are there in a bucket filled with one coulomb?
+How many grains of sand $(e^-)$ are there in a bucket of one coulomb?

 Electrons are *really* small, and one coulomb of charge is a *ton* of electron charges.

-In terms of electron charges, $e^-$, one coulomb is the combined charge of $6.242 \times 10^{18}$ electrons.
-That's $6.242$ billion billion electrons.
+In terms of electron charges,

+$1$ coulomb $= 6.242 \times 10^{18} \,e^-$

-That is a *lot* of electrons moving in a one ampere current.
-So it's no wonder when we deal with everyday currents we don't count the grains of sand, but instead talk about current in amperes and charge in coulombs.
+This number is measured by experiment.
+That's $6.242$ billion billion electrons!
+That is a *lot* of electrons moving in one ampere of current.
+So it's no wonder when we deal with everyday currents we don't count the electrons of sand, but instead talk about current in more convenient every-day number of amperes (coulombs/second).

 If we take the reciprocal we derive the charge on an electron in terms of coulombs.